YordanGeorgiev/qto/README.md

 ### 2.1.
 What can it do to for me and/or my organisation ?
-Manage your projects with scale and to the finest granularity of your choice.
+Manage your projects with scale and to the finest granularity of your choice by:
+ - incident management
+ - issues handling
+ - ideas generation
+ - official documentation creation ( with interlinked content to those above )
+ - &lt;&lt;your-items-of-interest-interlinked&gt;&gt; ( items are just tables with id,and guid ... )